Overview

 Complications

-Complications of a broken hand are rare, but they might include:
+Complications of a broken hand are rare, but they include:

-• Ongoing stiffness, aching or disability.
-Stiffness, pain or aching in the affected area generally goes away eventually after your cast is removed or after surgery.
-However, some people have permanent stiffness or pain.
-Be patient with your recovery, and talk to your doctor about exercises that might help or for a referral to physical or occupational therapy.
+- Ongoing stiffness, aching or limited movement.
+While discomfort typically improves after a cast is removed or surgery is completed, some people have lasting pain or stiffness.
+Be patient with your recovery.
+Talk to your healthcare professional about exercises or a referral to physical or occupational therapy.

-• Osteoarthritis.
-Fractures that extend into a joint can cause arthritis years later.
-If your hand starts to hurt or swell long after a break, see your doctor for an evaluation.
+- Osteoarthritis.
+Fractures that extend into the joint can cause arthritis years later.
+If your hand starts to hurt or swells long after a break, contact your healthcare professional.

 Prevention